acelere/jupyterhub-dockerspawner-with-local-users/README.md

 # Spawn containers from this image
 c.DockerSpawner.image = 'choose_your_docker_container_name'
 ```
+# Lab as default
+# IF you want to start with Jupyterlab, uncomment line below
+#c.Spawner.default_url = '/lab'

 We mount the persistent directories with:
 ```
 #mount the 2 persistent directories